AADA-DATA/AADA-DATABase/README.md

 └── README.md
 ```

 The `data-raw/` directory constitutes the primary source of truth for all artefact data.
 Each period subdirectory contains the original per-category CSV files alongside a master CSV that consolidates all finds for that period.
-The master CSVs are intended for users who require a single flat file per chronological period and are directly usable in Python, Excel, or any other environment without requiring R. The `data/` and `R/` directories will be populated as the accompanying R package is developed.
+The master CSVs are intended for users who require a single flat file per chronological period and are directly usable in Python, Excel, or any other environment without requiring R.

 ---